 2. How do they work?

-Would you rather have regular face-to-face meetings with your accountant, or do you prefer doing everything online?
+Would you rather have regular face-to-face meetings with your accountant, or would you prefer to do everything online?

-And are you ok with speaking to whoever is available at that moment?
+Are you okay with speaking to whoever is available at that moment?
 Or would you like to have your own dedicated accountant who will get to know your business inside out?

 There’s also a practical reason to make sure you’re on the same page about how you’ll work together: it may increase your costs.

 If your chosen firm prefers to work online, for instance, their fees may include unlimited communication via email but only a set number of face-to-face meetings a year.
-So if you’d rather discuss issues in person, you might find yourself regularly paying additional fees on top of your monthly package.
+So, if you’d rather discuss issues in person, you might regularly pay additional fees on top of your monthly package.

 Make sure you also find out if a new firm will charge any catch up fees when you switch.